jacksmedia/guide1/docs/bonus/impermanent-loss.md

 ![Impermanent Loss Step 2 - confirm ](../../static/img/ila.png)

 Congrats to me, this particular LP misadventure is at an end.
+Huzzah!
+Now the JEWEL can grow big and strong, unfettered by meme token weeds.

+### 4. Swap Loser Tokens into Winners

 But I'm still holding a lot of HMOCHI, which is flatly unacceptable given my research today.

-### 3. Swap Loser Tokens into Winners

 So I'm gonna swap the DEX's goofy meme token back into the one with actual use (ergo, value), JEWEL.
 If you haven't looked into what JEWEL is and how it powers the DeFiKingdoms game, I recommend that you do!